Scottsboro Boys Museum and Cultural Center

-The Scottsboro Boys Museum and Cultural Center is a museum and cultural center located at 428 West Willow Street in Scottsboro, Alabama, in the United States.
-Its focus is on the Scottsboro Boys, nine African American teenagers falsely accused in 1931 of raping two white women while hoboing on a train.
+The Scottsboro Boys Museum is located at 428 West Willow Street in Scottsboro, Alabama, in the United States.
+Its focus is on the Scottsboro Boys case, which involved nine young African American men falsely accused in 1931 of raping two white women while hoboing aboard a freight train.

 Genesis of the museum

 The museum was founded by Sheila Washington.
 In 1977, when she was 17, she found a paperback book about the Scottsboro Boys hidden under her parents' bed.
 Her stepfather forbade her from reading it, saying it was too traumatic for a young girl.
 She later obtained the book on her own, and the story haunted her.
 In 1978, her brother was killed in Kilby Prison, the same facility where the Scottsboro Boys were incarcerated decades earlier.
 She told herself, "One day, when I get older, I'm going to find a place and honor the Scottsboro Boys and put this book on a table and burn a candle in their memory".

 Washington first raised the idea of a Scottsboro Boys museum in 2000 as part of a public discussion local officials had about created a historic walking trail in the area.
 She faced resistance from many in the Scottsboro area, who felt the incident was over and wanted to forget it.
 Even a former mayor of Scottsboro advised her not to try.
 Washington established the Scottsboro-Jackson County Multicultural Heritage Foundation to build community and financial support for the museum.

 The museum opened on February 1, 2010.